Klaus Schwab is a German economist and engineer.

 Governments’ poor track record isn’t because of incompetence or corruption, but because of a lack of power, according to Schwab.

-Under the leadership of governments, he believes the lives of citizens would be much better.
+Under the leadership of governments, he believes the lives of citizens would improve.

 3. More Sacrifice

-COVID introduced a range of tools that could be used to tackle other crises such as exclusion, social-economic inequality, and climate change (aka lockdowns, or the restriction of liberties in favor of government-mandated actions).
+The virus introduced a range of tools (such as tracing, for example) that could be used to tackle other crises such as exclusion, social-economic inequality, and climate change.

 As such, you may soon be asked to make more sacrifices for “the common good”, such as staying home so you don’t use your car.